August 1, 2018

 4 Habits That Can Contribute to Depression And Anxiety

 There are many habits that can contribute to depression and anxiety.
-But, here at Evergreen Counseling, we therapists see four habits our clients unintentionally make […]
+But, here at Evergreen Counseling, our therapists see four habits our clients unintentionally make […]

 There are many habits that can contribute to depression and anxiety.
-But, here at Evergreen Counseling, we therapists see four habits our clients unintentionally make that can contribute to depression and anxiety.
+But, here at Evergreen Counseling, our therapists see four habits our clients unintentionally make that can contribute to depression and anxiety.

 1) Ignoring medical issues.